 “The fourth subject I will discuss is another way of detecting gravitons which is based on the coherent conversion of photons into gravitons.
 This is an interesting process invented by a Russian called Gertsenshtein in 1962 in a paper about wave resonance of light and gravitational waves.
 Gertsenshtein showed that in classical gravitation electromagnetic theory there is a process of conversion of gravitons into photons or photons into gravitons, which you can calculate.
 This gives you a method of detecting gravitons if this actually happens.
 It’s rather like the oscillation of neutrinos which was recently discovered.
 There are three different kinds of neutrinos and they also can convert into each other by the same kind of coherent process.
 It happens whenever you have two linear fields which satisfy a bilinear coupling equation so they can convert coherently one into the other.“

-The idea of converting photons into gravitons and gravitons into photons makes sense in NPQG, where a photon is a 6/6 composite of two Noether cores (back to back, coupled) and a spacetime particle is likely a mix of constructs that happen to end up with low energy or which form constructs at low energy : examples 12/12, 9/9, 6/6 (photon), 3/3 neutrino are composite shell.
+The idea of converting photons into gravitons and gravitons into photons makes sense in NPQG, where a photon is a 6/6 composite of two Noether cores (back to back, coupled) and a spacetime particle is likely a mix of constructs that happen to end up with low energy or which form constructs at low energy : examples 12/12, 9/9, 6/6 photon, 3/3 neutrino.
 In NPQG, spacetime particles are also ingredients in pair production.
 This lends support to the idea that spacetime particles are dominated by highly reactive particles.

 “There are all together four different arguments and in the end the question remains open.